slavsan/font-tester-js/README.md

 There is a handful fonts but more fonts can be added from <a href="https://www.google.com/fonts">Google Fonts</a>.

-You just need to add an object containing the font name (as it's used CSS) and the font url.
+You just need to add an object containing the font name (as it's used in CSS) and the font url.
 Example:

       {name:'Doris',url:'http://fonts.googleapis.com/css?family=Dosis:400,200,300,500,600,700,800'},
       {name:'Oswald',url:'http://fonts.googleapis.com/css?family=Oswald:400,300,700'}